Skip to content

 fb.plot.predictions("AAPL")

-AI Price Forecast Chart
+Price Forecast Chart

-AAPL AI price predictions with confidence bounds
+AAPL price forecasts with confidence bounds

 from finbrain import FinBrainClient